irastr/kottans-frontend/README.md

 * commands  git log --oneline git log --stat used to  alter how git log displays information
 * git tagging responsible for the version of the project
 * git commit --amend - to change the most recent commit
-* git revert <SHA-of-commit-to-revert> - reverse given commit
+* git revert SHA-of-commit-to-revert - reverse given commit
-* git reset <reference-to-commit> - to delete the commit
+* git reset reference-to-commit - to delete the commit

-I would all of it in my future projects.
+I would use all of it in my future projects.